philtrade/mpify/README.md

 **`mpify`** is a simple API to launch a "target function" parallelly on a group of *ranked* processes via a single blocking call, with the following features:
    * **Caller process can participate** as a ranked worker (by default as local rank 0)
-   * **Return values from all workers** can be gathered in a list, or only that from the caller process (if it participates).
+   * **Return values from all workers** can be gathered in a list.
+Or, caller can choose to only receive its own single result if it participates.
    * **One-use semantic**: sub-processes are terminated upon function completion, thus freeing up resources (e.g. Multiple GPU contexts)
    * **Jupyter/IPython-friendly**, locally defined functions and objects are accessible in the subprocesses via the *target function parameters*
    * **A mechanism for ("`from X import *`") within a function**, and